chainer/chainer/README.md

 ```

-## Maintainance
+## Maintenance

-As we [announced](https://chainer.org/announcement/2019/12/05/released-v7.html), Chainer  will go on to the maintainance phase.
+As we [announced](https://chainer.org/announcement/2019/12/05/released-v7.html), Chainer  will go on to the maintenance phase.
 Chainer team will work only on bug-fixes and maintenance.